macrisal21/MA402-Final-Project/README.md

 ## AI Translation Experience

 While the AI provided a useful starting point, the script required significant debugging and modification.
 I had to fix syntax issues and ensure that the output was correct.
-The AI helped speed up the initial translation, but a lot of work went in to refining the script.
+The AI helped speed up the initial translation, but a lot of work went in to refining the script, expecially configuring the PETSc functions and ensuring correct matrix assembly.

+## How to Run
+1. Install necessary packages (if needed): pip install petsc4py numpy matplotlib
+2. Run the module python tutorial_module.py or open the notebook tutorial_presentation.ipynb